 So I have another sheet pan dinner for you guys, they’re just too darn easy but first what even is a sheet pan dinner?

-Seafood like salmon and lobster can be kept fresh in the fridge for up to three days if stored in an airtight container.
+Seafood like salmon and lobster can be kept fresh in the fridge for up to three or four days if stored in an airtight container.
 Salmon that has been cooked can be kept fresh in the freezer for up to three months.
 To reheat it in the oven, first, let it defrost completely in the fridge.

 A cooking thermometer is the most convenient tool for this task.
 The internal temperature of salmon fillets, taken from the thickest area, should reach 145 degrees Fahrenheit before they are considered cooked through.
 But if you don't have a thermometer no problem!
 Try grazing the fillet gently with a fork -It's ready to eat when its flesh becomes opaque and easily flakes.